vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 image: assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/fabio-oyXis2kALVg-unsplash.jpg
 skipimage: true
 tags: []
-excerpt: Pre-trained data embeddings have become an popular method for simplifying the operationalizing of machine-learned (ML) embeddings.
-We introduce three techniques for tailoring frozen embeddings in Vespa.
+excerpt: Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to operationalize these in production is becoming critical.
 ---

 ![Decorative